Summary

 The executive director of the Student Press Law Center, Gary Green, spoke at Augusta University on March 11 to advocate for student journalism.

-“More than half of US counties don’t have [local] news anymore….student journalists are filling critical gaps in your local news.”
+“More than half of US counties don’t have [local] news anymore….student journalists are filling critical gaps in your local news,” he commented.

-He went further by urging K-12 schools to emphasize teaching journalism—teaching everything from fact finding and reporting, to objectivity and the importance of staying informed.
+He further urged K-12 schools to emphasize teaching journalism—teaching everything from fact finding and reporting, to objectivity and the importance of staying informed.

 The talk was hosted as part of the Communication Department’s annual Future of the First Amendment event and was sponsored by the Pamplin College of Arts, Humanities, and Social Sciences and the AU Libraries.
 Support also came from the AU Department of Communication, the AU Student Chapter of the Society of Professional Journalists, the Phoenix, the Bell Ringer and Jag News, as well as the Augusta Press.